-Caption: A newly hatched kiwi is weighed at the Smithsonian's National Zoo on March 7, 2008.
+National Zoo Kiwi (2 of 2) (image) Smithsonian Caption A newly hatched kiwi is weighed at the Smithsonian's National Zoo on March 7, 2008.
 The chick, whose sex has yet to be determined by DNA testing, is the third chick to hatch at the National Zoo.
 The first hatching occurred in 1975 and was the first to occur outside of New Zealand.
 Kiwis are endangered and are extremely rare to see in captivity -- only four zoos outside of New Zealand have successfully bred kiwis, and only three US zoos exhibit them, including the National Zoo which has exhibited kiwis since 1967.
 Credit Jessie Cohen, Smithsonian's National Zoo Usage Restrictions Please include photo credit when using photo.
 Disclaimer: AAAS and EurekAlert! are not responsible for the accuracy of news releases posted to EurekAlert! by contributing institutions or for the use of any information through the EurekAlert system.